modelica/ModelicaSpecification/RationaleMCP/0012/ReadMe.md

 achieved by enhancing Modelica so that blocks can be called as functions (since memory and events are already supported in blocks).

-Since functions have a different type system as blocks (e.g. arguments in functions **can** be identified by position, whereas in blocks they **must** be identified by name), the calling mechanism of a block is naturally restricted to named arguments.
+Since functions have a different type system than blocks (e.g. arguments in functions **can** be identified by position, whereas in blocks they **must** be identified by name), the calling mechanism of a block is naturally restricted to named arguments.